AdithyaPrasath/Weather-App/README.md

 -Daily Weather Summary: Store and visualize daily weather summaries.
 -Search History: Keep track of recent searches.
 -Visualizations: Generate visualizations for daily summaries, historical trends, and triggered alerts.
+-Background will change according to the time
+-Voice recognition for weather search

 ## Design Choices
 -Flask Framework: Chosen for its simplicity and flexibility in building web applications.